nuwave/lighthouse/docs/5/security/validation.md

 In that case, Lighthouse will look for a validator class in a sub-namespace matching the parent type, in this case that would be `Mutation`, so the default FQCN would be `App\GraphQL\Validators\Mutation\UpdateUserValidator`.

+### Validator For Nested Inputs

+Use multiple validators for complex inputs that include nested input objects.
+This ensures they do not grow too complex and can be composed freely.

 ## Caveats